tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

     If you checked this option, all settings will be removed when this plugin is uninstalled for clean uninstalling.

+= Using with IP2Location WordPress Plugins =

+After installing IP2Location WordPress Plugins, this plugin should be once deactivated and then activated.

 == Screenshots ==

 1. **IP Geo Plugin** - Settings.